rebahama/bimmer-reviewer/TESTING.md

 * The serach field will display relevant content when text is inputed in the field.

+## Comment and likes
+* The counter goes upp and down both when user clicks on the like button.

+* The counter for comment goes upp when user comments and goes down when comment is deleted.

 ## Error pages

 * When there is not a relevant path then the custom error message is displayed.